Sessions

 This session is sponsored by the Office of the Vice-Provost (Learning, Analytics, Academic Infrastructure).

-Open to: UM Faculty, Sessional Instructors, Staff, and students
+Open to: UM Faculty, Sessional Instructors, Staff, Students, and non-UM participants.

 Lev Gonick